MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-design-principles.md

 # Design principles of a sustainable workload

-The sustainability design methodology provides a framework to record, report and reduce or optimize the environmental impact of your workloads.
+The sustainability design methodology provides a framework to record, report, and reduce or optimize the environmental impact of your workloads.

-To achieve an increase in carbon efficiency, consider how your workload directly, and indirectly, can reduce carbon emissions through:
+To achieve an increase in carbon efficiency, consider how your workload, directly and indirectly, can reduce carbon emissions through:

 - Using less physical and virtual resources
 - Using less energy